DataDink/LocMvc/README.md

 What it is:
 ---------------
-* Simple localization for RAZOR pages
+* Simple localization for RAZOR and ASP pages
 * Service oriented - so can be used in other project types
 * Customizable